qsliu2017/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

 should not be a T2 class machine due to their bursty CPU, CPU credits and non EBS optimization on some sizes.

-### High Availability / Lower Cost of the Scaling Runner
+### High Availability and Lower Cost Potential of an ASG Based Runner

 In order to avoid a single point of failure, this instance should be deployed at least as a single instance ASG so that it will be automatically re-established